adam-p/yesterday-i-learned/random.md

 1. [To start a headless VirtualBox image, hold the shift key while clicking start.](https://forums.virtualbox.org/viewtopic.php?f=6&t=51732)
 1. `m3u8`s are `m3u`s with UTF-8 encoding.
 1. When cooking a steak with cast iron, use oil, and [don't try to move the meat until it comes off the pan by itself](https://youtube.com/watch?feature=youtu.be&v=KLGSLCaksdY).
 1. You are supposed to [return to the auto shop and retorque your wheels](http://www.reddit.com/r/justrolledintotheshop/comments/58z12z/_/), especially if the wheel and hub are made of different materials.
+Otherwise, [this](https://www.thestar.com/news/gta/2016/11/22/watch-snow-tire-fly-off-vehicle-on-hwy-407.html) can happen.
 1. Better [find a mentor in life](https://www.reddit.com/r/TrueAskReddit/comments/56v587/what_are_the_most_common_issues_that_impede_our/) to better archieve your goals.
 1. Monday is the [ISO start of week](http://softwareengineering.stackexchange.com/questions/170496/why-did-the-iso-8601-committee-choose-monday-as-the-first-day-of-the-week).
 Outside of the wonderful world of standards, [the western hemisphere tend to start their week on a Sunday](https://en.wikipedia.org/wiki/Week#/media/File:First_Day_of_Week_World_Map.svg), and the eastern hemisphere, Monday.
 1. What's fun about languages and locales is that the starting weekday for `fr` can be Monday or Sunday, depending on whether `-CA` is specified.